rafaelmaeuer/Asus-Z590-P-Hackintosh/Docs/AUDIO.md

   6. Wait for prompt `System Extension Updated` and accept it.
 Open System Preferences and allow kext modification, **don't reboot**.
   7. Open `Hackintool` -> `Utilities` -> `Rebuild KectCache and Repair Permissions`, enter password and accept mounting in read/write mode.
+  8. Seal Volume and create a new snapshot (check if the mount point equals `/Volumes/Monterey\ 1/` e.g. with `diskutil apfs list`)

+      ```sh
+      sudo bless --folder /Volumes/Monterey\ 1/System/Library/CoreServices --bootefi --create-snapshot
+      ```

-  8. Reboot and check if audio device is working as expected.
+  9. Reboot and check if audio device is working as expected.
-  9. Revert all changes (keep `csr-active-config`):
+  10. Revert all changes (keep `csr-active-config`):

         Re-Enable `GateKeeper` and verify status (should be `enabled`)